rockstor/rockon-registry/README.md

 1. One Rock-On per pull request please.
 If you are working on multiple apps, separate them out.
 It will make testing and merging a lot more manageable.

 2. Add a comment to your pull request detailing how you've tested it out.
 More details the better as it will help ensure quality and benefit the whole community!
+3. We are trying to offer Rock-ons that are based on a multi-architecture docker image, i.e., it is available for the amd64 (Intel/AMD CPUs), armv7 and arm64 (e.g., Raspberry Pi devices).
+While that might not always be possible, depending on the app you're interested, please keep it in mind and see whether you can select a docker image that has a multi-architecture manifest.
+When submitting, please add the supported architectures to the description (take a look at some of the more recent Rock-on submissions).

+## Adding vs. updating a Rock-on you want to submit to the repository
+While there are no hard and fast rules, you can follow these guidelines to decide whether it is better to update an existing rockon or submit a new one that contains substantial changes:
+1. If no Rock-on exists for your app already, create a new one.
+The obvious choice.
+2. Create a new Rock-on if one already exists for this project, but the new one will use a different docker image.
+E.g., an existing Rock-on uses an image from linuxserver.io, while the one you are interested in submitting uses an image created by the owner of the project.
+You can subsequently submit a proposal to deprecate the existing Rock-on.
+Reasons for that could be that the underlying docker container has not been maintained in a long time, or the new Rockon will have the same or more functionality and is more popular with the community.
+3. Update the existing Rock-on if the changes do not include the use of a different image.
+E.g., the Handbrake Rock-on was expanded with a few useful user parameters over time, but continued to use the same underlying docker image.
+Here it made more sense to update the existing Rock-on instead of submitting a new version.

 ## One time setup before opening pull requests.